Key Stage 2 Sport

 6s children's ideas

-Before we had to close, the children in 6s put together a series of ideas for keeping active at home.
+The children in 6s put together a series of ideas for keeping active at home.

 Perhaps these will inspire you to think of your own.
 Click here to see what they came up with!

-Our sports partners have also been busy posting skills-based videos.
+Our sports partners have been busy posting skills-based videos.
 These include a variety of workouts, football and table tennis skills.

 As a staff group, we are keen to stay active too.
 We've added some links below to workouts we have 'enjoyed'!